Strong approximation and central limit theorems for multiscale stochastic gene networks: Central limit theorem

 \begin{theorem} Let us assume that for all $r\in\RR_C$, the rates $\lambda_r$ have $\CC^2$ regularity, and that $(V^N_0)_{N\geq 1}$ is bounded in $\L^1$ and converges in distribution to $V_0$.
-Then, under Assumptions \ref{ass:standard}, $(V^N)_N$ converge in distribution, for the Skorokhod topology on $\DD([0,T])$, to $V$. \end{theorem}
+Then, under Assumptions \ref{ass:standard}, $(V^N)_N$ converges in distribution, for the uniform topology on $\DD([0,T])$, to $V$. \end{theorem}

 \begin{proof} Firstly, let us remark that under Assumption \ref{ass:standard}, equation \eqref{eq:V} has a unique solution.
 Indeed, it is linear, with, almost surely, finite coefficients.
 Then, we introduce the truncated fluctuations $V^N_k = \sqrt{N}\left(X^N_k-X_k\right)$.
 For all $k\geq1$, the sequence $(V^N_k)_{N\geq1}$ satisfies the assumptions of Theorem \ref{prop:TCL}.